 Training is a key component of preparedness; for public safety, government officials, private stakeholders, and citizens.
 Training is the mechanism utilized to educate responsible officials, managers & personnel regarding their duties in relation to the Comprehensive Emergency Plan.

-Emergency Management promotes training by hosting courses, providing courses, and facilitating training for agencies and community groups.
+Emergency Management promotes training by hosting courses, providing courses, and facilitating training for government officials, public safety agencies, and community organizations with community lifeline response and recovery responsibilities.

 Types of training provided, include: